| | | | | | |

 A day in Normandy France

-Our day started with a 2.5 hour drive out to Normandy to see the sights and museums about D-Day.
-The first stop was the Mémorial de Caen.
-At the Mémorial de Caen museum two exhibits.
-The first was a large exhibit with artifacts and a detailed history leading up to and during WWII.
-The second smaller exhibit gave a detailed account of the plans and the execution of D-Day and the aftermath.
+Our day began with a 2.5-hour drive to Normandy to explore the sights and museums dedicated to D-Day.
+Our first stop was the Mémorial de Caen museum.
+The museum featured two main exhibits.
+The first was a large, comprehensive display of artifacts and detailed accounts of the events leading up to and during WWII.
+The second, smaller exhibit focused specifically on the planning, execution, and aftermath of D-Day.

 August 14th